schmoelder/diss/doc/03_methods_software_design/07_software_licenses.md

 (software_licenses)=
 # Software licenses

-To protect and encourage the creation of intellectual goods, intellectual property laws give creators property rights to the works they create.
+To protect and incentivize the creation of intellectual goods, intellectual property laws grant creators exclusive rights to their work.
-Internationally, these laws are regulated under the rules of the World Trade Organization's (WTO) Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS), which requires WTO members to provide the rights to copyright, patents, and trademarks {cite}`trips_agreement`.
+At the international level, these rights are governed by agreements such as the World Trade Organization's (WTO) Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS), which requires member states to provide legal protection for copyrights, patents, and trademarks {cite}`trips_agreement`.

-*Copyright* automatically attaches to every novel expression of an idea, whether through text, sounds, or imagery, without the need for registration.
+*Copyright* automatically applies to original expressions of ideas, including text, images, and software code, without requiring formal registration.
-The copyright laws grant the exclusive rights to reproduction, modification, and distribution of the work for a certain time.
+It grants the exclusive right to reproduce, modify, and distribute the work for a limited period of time.

-*Patents*, on the other hand, protect the underlying substance of the idea itself, rather than its specific expression.
+*Patents*, in contrast, protect inventions and functional ideas rather than their specific expression.
-Like copyright, it prevents others from copying, selling or advertising the invention, but there is a limited time in which the idea can be protected until it enters the public domain.
+They prevent others from making, using, or selling the invention for a limited duration, after which it enters the public domain.
-However, to get patent protection, the inventor must first apply for and be granted a patent from the responsible patent office.
+Patent protection must be actively applied for and granted by the relevant authority.

-Finally, a *trademark* is a word, phrase, symbol, or design that identifies and distinguishes the source of the goods of one party from those of others.
+A *trademark* is a word, phrase, symbol, or design that identifies and distinguishes the origin of goods or services.
-It prevents others from using similar marks in a way that would cause confusion about the origin of the goods.
-Unlike copyright and patents, trademark rights can be re-registered as long as the marks are actively used.
+It protects against confusingly similar uses by others and can be maintained indefinitely, provided it remains in active use.

 ## Licenses

-While computer software is primarily designed to achieve functional goals, there are many different ways in which these instructions can be formulated.
-As a result, computer software (in the form of source code or binary executable) is protected by copyright because human creativity is involved.
-Although this provides some level of protection for the software, the operations and underlying ideas of the application can also be patented to further safeguard intellectual property.
+Although software is developed to fulfill functional requirements, its implementation is shaped by numerous design decisions, resulting in a concrete expression that is protected by copyright.
+Both source code and compiled binaries therefore fall under copyright law, while specific technical solutions may additionally be protected by patents.

-However, a problem arises when software is published without a license.
+A practical issue arises when software is distributed without an explicit license.
-Because no permission for use has been granted, the software cannot legally be used until it enters the public domain after the copyright term has passed.
-The copyright holder can demand at any point that the software no longer be used and fine those who continue to use it.
+In this case, all rights remain reserved by default, and others are not legally permitted to use, modify, or redistribute the software.
+This restriction applies even if the source code is publicly accessible.
-Therefore, a proper license should be added to the software as soon as it is shared with others.
+To avoid this ambiguity, a license should be provided whenever software is shared, explicitly defining the permitted uses and limitations {cite}`Laurent2004`.
-These licenses define the permissions and limitations of using and redistributing the software {cite}`Laurent2004`.

-Software licenses can be classified into two categories: (1) proprietary licenses and (2) free and open-source software (FOSS) licenses.
+Software licenses can broadly be classified into two categories: proprietary licenses and free and open-source software (FOSS) licenses.
-In the case of proprietary software, users are typically required to accept an end-user license agreement (EULA) that specifies the terms and conditions for using the software, such as the number of allowed installations.
+Proprietary software is typically distributed under an end-user license agreement (EULA), which restricts usage, modification, and redistribution.
-In contrast, the copyright holders of FOSS grant users the freedom to use, study, modify, and distribute the software.
+In contrast, FOSS licenses grant users the freedom to use, study, modify, and share the software.

-However, there is some ambiguity in the terms "open source software" and "free software".
-"Free software" does not only mean that the software is free of charge.
+The terminology in this domain is often ambiguous.
+The term "free software" refers to freedom rather than price, in the sense of "free speech" rather than "free beer".
-For example, "freeware" is also free of charge but does not necessarily guarantee access to the source code or permission to share the software.
+By contrast, "freeware" denotes software that is available at no cost but does not necessarily grant access to the source code or rights to modify and redistribute it.
-In this context, "free software" should be interpreted as the freedom in "free speech" (not "free beer").
-Later, the term "open source software" was introduced as an alternative term.
-However, as previously explained, even published source code cannot be used unless the license explicitly allows it.
-Therefore, terms such as FOSS (free and open-source software) and *libre* software are used nowadays to mean the same concept.
+The term "open-source software" was introduced to emphasize accessibility of the source code and collaborative development.
+Importantly, publicly visible source code remains fully protected by copyright unless an explicit license grants usage rights.

-FOSS licenses can be divided into two categories: (1) permissive licenses, which allow modification and re-licensing under other licenses, and (2) copyleft licenses, which protect against proprietarization by requiring the use of the same license for derivative works.
+FOSS licenses can be further divided into permissive and copyleft licenses.
+Permissive licenses allow modification and redistribution under different licensing terms, including proprietary ones.
+Copyleft licenses, by contrast, require that derivative works be distributed under the same license, thereby preserving openness.

-The following table gives an overview of the different rights that are granted to users by different types of software licenses.
+The following table summarizes the rights associated with common licensing models.

 ```{table} Software Licenses
 :name: software_licenses_overview

 | Rights granted       | Public domain (e.g. CC0) | Permissive license (e.g. MIT) | Copyleft license (e.g. GPL) | Freeware | Proprietary software | Trade secret |
 | -------------------- | ------------------------ | ----------------------------- | --------------------------- | -------- | -------------------- | ------------ |